userfrosting/learn/pages/01.basics/02.requirements/03.essential-tools-for-php/docs.md

 ## Git

-Git is one of the most popular [version control systems](https://en.wikipedia.org/wiki/Version_control), originally created for aiding development of the Linux kernal.
+Git is one of the most popular [version control systems](https://en.wikipedia.org/wiki/Version_control), originally created for aiding development of the Linux kernel.

 ### MacOS